chiefdondjeu/COSC-320-Project3/README.md

 D F
 X Y
 ```

 #### NOTE: only list the occurence of an edge once
-for example, using the list above, there should be no
+for example, using the list above there should be no

 ```
 C A